Citizenship and residency services

 Processing time and fees for Portuguese citizenship application

+The processing time for a Portuguese citizenship application can take up to 12 months.
+The application fee is €250 for adults and €175 for children under 18 years old.
+If your application is rejected, you can appeal the decision within 30 days.
 Obtaining Portuguese citizenship through 5 years of legal residency is an excellent option for those looking to retire, start a new business, or experience the beauty of Portugal.
 While the process can seem overwhelming, this ultimate guide provides you with everything you need to know to make your dream of becoming a Portuguese citizen a reality.

 Our Process